eMapR/TimeSync-Plus/README.md

 ## Step 1: Make a shapefile

-Make a point or polygon shapefile of disturbance areas.
-You will need to add a uniq id field to your shapefile called "uniqID" where each feature has a uniq ID.
-You can either generate your own shapefiles or use the [LT-ChangeDB](http:example.com) process to make distubance polygons for you.
-This shapefile will need to zipped in order to upload it to GEE.
+Make a point or polygon shapefile for areas of interest.
+You will need to add a unique field to your shapefile called "uniqID" where each feature has a uniq ID.
+These IDs will become the display names for each feature in the TimeSyncPlus.
+This shapefile will also need to be zipped in order to upload it to Google Earth Engine.

 ## Step 2: How to Upload the shapefile to Google Earth Engine
 - Do you have a GEE (Google Earth Engine) account?